master3243/TOTK-100-live-map/README.md

 # BROWSER VERSION: **[https://master3243.github.io/TOTK-100-live-map/](https://master3243.github.io/TOTK-100-live-map/)**

+# Who is this for?

+If you are playing Tears of the Kingdom and want to get 100% without spending hours manually tracking which Koroks/Things you already got, this project is for you.
+As mentioned, the best capability is it can read your save file live from your save folder and constantly update.
+That means you can leave the window open on a side monitor and it will be a live guide.

-# For Developers/Local Setup
+# Local Setup

 The local version of the app is MUCH better in terms of quality of life.
-The map updates in real-time as you play and constantly shows the next nearest unobtained Korok/Boss/etc.
+The map updates in real-time as you play and constantly shows the next nearest unfinished Korok/Boss/etc.

-If you want the local version you need to know how to setup a python environment (which is very simply).
+If you want the local version you need to know how to setup a python environment (which is very simple, just look up a guide).

+The first step is to clone the repository.

 ## to create a new environment